mileweb/docs-content-ecp/en/docs/portal/applications/configuring-applications.md

 apiVersion: v1
 kind: Location # use ECP defined Location object to specify target locations and desired number of instances
 metadata:
-  namespace: demo # the kubernetes namespace created for your account
+  name: demo
 spec:
   locations:
   - name: mia # use ECP PoP code to specify an ECP location
-    replicas: 1 # specify the count of instances to be deployed to an ECP location
+    replicas: 1 # specify the number of instances to be deployed to an ECP location
   - name: icn
     replicas: 2
 ```